Stably slice disks of links: Abelian invariants

 Let $U \subset \Z[t_1^{\pm 1}, \ldots, t_\mu^{\pm 1}]$ be the subset of all polynomials with $p(1,\ldots,1) = \pm 1$, and define

 This set is a multivariable generalization of the concordance roots studied in~\cite{NagelPowell}; we refer to~\cite[Section 2.4]{ConwayNagelToffoli} for a more thorough discussion.

 The next theorem provides an obstruction for two links to cobound a nullhomologous cobordism. \begin{theorem} Let $V$ be a closed topological $4$--manifold with $H_1(V;\Z)=0$.
-If $\Sigma \subset (S^3 \times I) \csum V$ is a nullhomologous cobordism between two $\mu$-colored links $L$ and~$L'$, then
+If $\Sigma \subset (S^3 \times I) \csum V$ is a nullhomologous cobordism with $c$ double points between two $\mu$-colored links $L$ and~$L'$, then

 for all $\omega\in \mathbb{T}_!^\mu$. \end{theorem}